dobriban/EigenEdge/README.md

 * the SPECTRODE method to compute the limit empirical spectrum of sample covariance matrices (equivalently: compute the Marchenko-Pastur forward map)
 * methods to compute moments and quantiles of the limit spectrum
 * optimal linear spectral statistics (LSS) for testing in Principal Component Analysis
+* spiked models: "forward" and "inverse" spike maps in standard and general spiked models

 ## Additional contents

-This package also has the software to reproduce the computational results of the following papers of the author:
+This package also has the software to reproduce the computational results of the following papers:
 * Dobriban.
 E,  *Efficient Computation of Limit Spectra of Sample Covariance Matrices*, Random Matrices: Theory Appl., 04, 1550019 (2015). http://arxiv.org/abs/1507.01649
 * Dobriban.
-E,  *Sharp detection in PCA under correlations: all eigenvalues matter*, http://arxiv.org/abs/1602.06896
+E,  *Sharp detection in PCA under correlations: all eigenvalues matter*, to appear in The Annals of Statistics. http://arxiv.org/abs/1602.06896

 ## Installation